haiiliin/sphinx-immaterial/docs/customization.rst

     A common use case for this option is to specify it on automatically-generated pages, as for those pages there is no source document to edit.

+.. themeconf:: edit-url

+    If specified, overrides the :themeconf:`edit_uri` setting for a given page but without the repo url as the prefix.

 .. themeconf:: hide-footer

     If specified, hides the current page's footer (specifically the part containing the